 - Drizzle warm hot honey over chicken tenders before serving.

-- Storage and reheating–These chicken strips are best eaten immediately after making.
+- Storage and reheating–These chicken strips are best eaten immediately after making them.
 Leftovers can be stored in a sealed container in the fridge for up to 3 days.
 To reheat, place them on a wire rack set in a rimmed baking sheet and heat in a 400°F oven until warmed through and crispy.

 - Alternative dipping sauce–If you’re serving young children or those sensitive to heat, offer a separate dipping sauce, like ranch dressing or honey mustard.